The Corporate Immigration Review: Belgium

 The Belgian statutory corporate immigration framework is still undergoing important structural modifications (see Section III).
 Therefore, certain difficulties or delays may still arise in the short term, particularly considering the fact that internal processes are being overhauled and adjusted.
 That being said, the regional authorities are using their best efforts to explain in detail the applicable framework to all stakeholders and identify areas for improvement, with a view to continuing to offer above-average corporate immigration options compared with other EU Member States.

 1 Henry Hachez is a partner at Tilia Law.
-The author would like to thank Liesbet Van Dael, a partner with the firm, for her insights in preparing this chapter.
+The author would like to thank Liesbet Van Dael, a partner with the firm, for her insights in preparing this chapter, as well as Manon Mpasinas, an associate with the firm, for her research.

 7 As in other Schengen Area Member States, short stays by foreign nationals are governed by the Schengen Borders Code and Visa Code while long stays are subject to the Belgian long-term visa (D visa); the foreigner must register with the local municipality of his or her place of residence in Belgium within three or eight days, respectively.
 Exceptions to this requirement apply to short stays in a hotel.
 The rules applicable to EEA and Swiss nationals are less stringent owing to their right of free movement within the EEA, it being understood that Belgium interprets this right strictly and will not hesitate to ask EEA and Swiss nationals to leave Belgium if they lack sufficient financial means to support themselves and cover their health insurance.